 Art Exhibits -- The Art and Art History Department sponsors a series of art exhibits in the galleries of the Bobbitt Visual Arts Center that feature the work of nationally-known artists, art department faculty, alumni and art students.
 In addition, the College maintains a collection of prints, ceramics, glass, paintings and other art objects that are regularly displayed.

-Music -- Albion's Music Department offers diverse opportunities for performance and private study.
-The Concert Choir, Briton Singers, Symphony Orchestra, Marching Band, Symphonic Band, Jazz Ensemble and chamber ensembles are open by audition to all students.
+Music -- Albion's Concert Choir, Briton Singers, Symphony Orchestra, Marching Band, Symphonic Band, Jazz Ensemble and chamber ensembles are open by audition to all students.
 Private lessons in voice, piano, organ, guitar and all orchestral and band instruments are available to all students.
 Off-campus study and internships offer outstanding opportunities in New York, Washington, D.C., Chicago and abroad for students pursuing professional careers in music and related fields.